NetSepio/dwifi-client/README.md

 Erebrus DWiFi Client is a Go-based application that allows users to connect to decentralized WiFi networks.
 It scans for nearby WiFi networks, fetches information about Erebrus-registered networks from an API, and enables users to connect to these networks with a pay-per-minute model using cryptocurrency on the Peaq network.

 #Features
-Scan for nearby WiFi networks
+-Scan for nearby WiFi networks
-Fetch and display Erebrus-registered DWiFi networks Connect to selected DWiFi networks
+-Fetch and display Erebrus-registered DWiFi networks -Connect to selected DWiFi networks
-Real-time connection monitoring
+-Real-time connection monitoring
-Automatic disconnection and payment processing
+-Automatic disconnection and payment processing

 #Prerequisites
-Go 1.15 or higher
+-Go 1.15 or higher
-Windows operating system (for WiFi scanning and connection features) Peaq network wallet
+-Windows operating system (for WiFi scanning and connection features) -Peaq network wallet

 ## Installation